wtolotti/lang_portuguese/README.md

 ## Updating

-1. Repeat the Step 1 above.
+1. Repeat the Step 1 and 2 above.

 ## Notes

-- Download only to test, improve and contribute, is not ready yet.
+- Improve and contribute, is not ready yet.
 - If you are from Portugal, please help us to finish this bundle. @Nils sugestion: http://getsymphony.com/discuss/thread/94612/